 Q. What about During the Inspection?

 You are encouraged to attend the inspection, take notes, and ask questions relating to any aspect of the property.
 Our job is to ensure you have a full understanding of all of the home's systems, their condition, and any material defects or recommened repairs.

 Q. When will I be given a report?

 You will receive an electronic copy of your report via e-mail within 24 hours.
 Most reports are sent the same day.
 Your report will include full-color photos to help you understand any issues or items in need of repair.

 All reports include a copy of Homexam's The User Friendly Home, a comprehensive home maintenance guide.
-This reference book covers all of your home's systems, including structure, exterior, interior, roof, electrical, plumbing, heating, and air conditioning.
+This reference book covers all of your home's systems, including structure, exterior, interior, roof, electrical, plumbing, and HVAC.